 After soaking it for some time, take a used toothbrush with soft bristles and very gently scrub the jewelry to remove any leftover grime or dust.
 Make sure to pay attention to the nook and corners of the jewelry as that is usually where dust and grime settles.

 Ammonia can sometimes be too caustic, although it is a pretty powerful cleaner.
-You need to remember to not use ammonia to often to clean your gold jewelry, otherwise the gold will start wearing off.
+You need to remember to not use ammonia to often to clean your gold jewelry, otherwise, the gold will start wearing off.
 Ammonia is a good remedy for cleaning your accessories and jewelry occasionally.
 One word of caution, ammonia should never be used to clean jewelry that contains pearls or platinum.

 Vinegar is apt as a jewelry cleaner.
 It can be used to clean nearly everything.
 But it can turn out to be boon for gemstones and gold.
 A note to make, you should only consider using white vinegar and not any other sort.
 Pour some white vinegar in a bowl or a jar.
 Pour just about enough to cover all the jewelry that you want cleaned.

 Keep your jewelry soaked in the bowl or jar for around 15 minutes.
 Keep moving the products so the vinegar can penetrate every corner and also because you need to agitate it every now and then.
 Once your 15 minutes is up, take a soft bristled brush and keep scrubbing the jewelry very gently to remove all the dirt and grime from every corner.
-In case you want to clean pure silver jewelry, you can mix 2 tablespoon of baking soda with half cup of white vinegar and keep your jewelry soaked for 2-3 hours.
+In case you want to clean pure silver jewelry, you can mix 2 tablespoons of baking soda with a half cup of white vinegar and keep your jewelry soaked for 2-3 hours.
 Pull the silvers out and they will look as good as new.

 Toothpaste is one of the most effective jewelry cleaners that you can afford without spending a hefty amount of money.
 Toothpaste is mostly effective when you want to clean your jewelry on the go and you might not have access to other easily available home ingredients.
 This paste can be a wee bit abrasive.
-It works directly to get the the grime and dirt out.
+It works directly to get the grime and dirt out.
 In case it doesn’t, you can try brushing the jewelry gently with a soft bristled brush.

 You can scrub extra with this brush for added cleanliness.
 In case you start seeing scratches on the jewelry, then it might be because of the brush and not the toothpaste itself.
 You can use your hand to scrub in that case.
 Take the paste in a cloth and apply it by hand.
 You can also opt to scrub with just toothpaste without mixing it with water.